VitexSoftware/dehydrated-deb/README.md

     aptitude install dehydrated

+please feel free to use our  **dehydrated-apache2** package to configure your webserver.

-There is also initial support for pound called dehydrated-pound
+There is also initial support for pound called **dehydrated-pound**